At the University of Florida, surgery for spinal fractures is performed by:

-Many fractures heal with conservative treatment; however severe fractures may require surgery to realign the spine.
+Many fractures heal with conservative treatment; however, severe fractures may require surgery to realign the spine.
 The decision to treat a spinal fracture is based on whether there are any neurological symptoms, such as weakness, and whether the spine is unstable.
-If the bone fragments are pressing on the spinal cord or nerve roots, surgery is promptly indicated.
+If the bone fragments are pressing on the spinal cord or nerve roots, surgery is usually indicated.

 If there is no neurological deficit or instability, surgery may not be needed and simple external bracing will suffice.
 Braces function to maintain spinal alignment, immobilize the spine during healing, and control pain by restricting movement.
 Stable fractures may only require stabilization with a brace, such as a rigid neck collar (Aspen collar) for cervical fractures, a cervical-thoracic brace (Minerva brace) for upper back fractures, or a thoracolumbar-sacral orthosis (TLSO) for lower back fractures.
 After 8 to 12 weeks the brace is usually discontinued.
 Cervical fractures that need more rigid bracing require a halo head ring and vest.

 Progressive deformity or pain is an indication for surgery.
 Spinal surgeons can sometimes perform a minimally invasive procedure, called kyphoplasty, to re-expand the vertebral body and augment its strength by injecting bone cement.
 In other cases cement injection without re-expansion of the fracture, called vertebroplasty, can be performed.